Float tanks in Perth, providing true sensory deprivation

 This is done by laying in a pod of super-saturated magnesium sulfate water that allows us to be completely buoyant.

-The water is regulated at body temperature and the floating space is virtually sound and lightproof.
+The water is regulated near body temperature and the floating space is virtually sound and lightproof.

-In this environment the mind starts to revive, the body releases its tensions
+In this environment the mind starts to deeply relax, the body releases its tensions

 Our well-being is influenced, both inside and out.

-The effects of floating are cumulative; the more regular we float, the better it is for our health, happiness, and performance.
+The effects of floating are cumulative; the more regular we float, the better it is for our physical recovery and

 What's the experience of floating like?

-No two floats are ever the same, so it is important to come free of expectations of your float experience.
+No two floats are ever the same, so it is important to come free of expectation during your float experience.

 However we will do our best to describe aspects of the process.

-The first floating experience may range from feelings of euphoria to boredom, In many cases it usually takes a few floats to get the hang of relaxing the mind deeply.
+The first float experience may range from feelings of euphoria to boredom.
+In many cases it usually takes 2 - 3 floats to get the hang of relaxing the mind deeply, especially if you already struggle to relax.
+Teh flaot tank is no one quick fix but rather a practise much like meditation or yoga.

 Once the disintegration process is complete you may imagine;

-The water is heated to skin temperature making it hard to tell where you end and the water begins.
+The water is heated to body temperature, making it hard to feel where your skin ends and the water meets.

 Floating in this unique environment can be a very personal and introspective journey,